hngling/sciblog/content/accomplishments/accomplishments.md

 widget: accomplishments

 # Activate this widget? true/false
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 50
+weight: 46

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Accomplish&shy;ments'
+title: 'Certificates'
-subtitle: Certificates and Awards
+subtitle: From Instructor-Led Training and Online learning

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format